Food safety rating system

 The four food safety ratings are:

-- Excellent: The restaurant has had No or Few red critical violations over the last four inspections.
+- Excellent: The restaurant has had no or minor unsafe food handling practices over the last four inspections.

-- Good: The restaurant has had SOME red critical violations over the last four inspections.
+- Good: The restaurant has had a few unsafe food handling practices over the last four inspections

-- Okay: The restaurant has had MANY red critical violations over the last four inspections.
+- Okay: The restaurant has had several unsafe food handling practices over the last four inspections.

-- Needs to Improve: The restaurant was either closed by Public Health – Seattle & King County within the last year or the restaurant needed multiple return inspections to fix food safety practices.
+- Needs to Improve: This restaurant was either closed by Public Health – Seattle & King County within the last year or needed multiple return inspections to correct unsafe food handling practices.

-A restaurant's rating category is determined by three main components:
+A restaurant's rating category is determined by two main components:

 - Trend of food safety practices over time.
 Good food safety needs to be practiced every day.
 The food safety rating window signs will reflect how well a restaurant has performed over time, not just on a single inspection.
-A restaurant's food safety rating will be determined by the average of red critical violation points from a restaurant's last four routine inspections.
+A restaurant's food safety rating will be determined by the average score of unsafe food handling practices from a restaurant's last four routine inspections.

 - Scale of performance.
 King County residents want to know more than if a restaurant passes or fails an inspection.
 The restaurant window signs will show how well the restaurant practices food safety beyond meeting the minimum standard.

-Here is the approximate breakdown of the percentage of restaurants that fall into each category: 55% 'Excellent,' 36% 'Good' and 8% 'Okay.'
-The 'Needs to improve' category is not rated on zip code adjustments.
-This category is based on Washington State Minimum Food Safety requirements.
+When we implemented this system in 2017, the approximate breakdown of the percentage of restaurants that fall into each category was: 55% 'Excellent,' 36% 'Good' and 8% 'Okay.'
+The 'Needs to improve' category means the restaurant was either closed by Public Health within the last year or needed multiple return inspections to correct unsafe food handling practices.
+This category is not based on average scores.

 In the new Food Safety Rating System, restaurants are required to post their window sign.
 Since every restaurant is different, Food Inspectors will work with restaurants to find the best place to post the window sign in accordance to the code of the King County Board of Health.